 However, it is important to ensure that the development of AI applications fits within current regulatory and control frameworks.
-Banks' AI applications are still largely comprised of algorithms and processing that require significant human configuration and oversight.
-As AI solutions continue to evolve, investment banks will need to ensure that their AI applications maintain levels of transparency and 'explainability' of decisions in order to evidence that they are continuing to fulfil regulatory obligations such as suitability and appropriateness or treating clients fairly.
+Banks' AI applications are still largely comprised of algorithms and processing continues to require significant human configuration and oversight.
+As AI solutions continue to evolve, banks will need to ensure that their AI applications maintain levels of transparency and 'explainability' of decisions in order to evidence that they are continuing to fulfil regulatory obligations such as suitability and appropriateness or treating clients fairly.
 AI applications are reliant on good quality data, so banks must also continue to review and update internal data policies to address inaccuracies or bias in input data and to review the output of applications, with human intervention where necessary.

 The increased adoption of AI will also necessitate further discussion and evaluation of the responsible and ethical deployment of the technology, and of the use and ownership of data for firms and individuals.
-Policymakers will play an important role in supporting this debate, noting that the European Commission appointed a High-Level Expert Group on AI7 in Q2 2018, with the development of ethics guidelines for AI as part of its mandate.8
+Policymakers will play an important role in supporting this debate, noting that the European Commission appointed a High-Level Expert Group on AI in Q2 2018, and have released draft ethics guidelines for AI as part of its mandate.
+Another example is the Monetary Authority of Singapore FEAT principles, which are aimed at promoting fairness, ethics, accountability and transparency (FEAT) in the use of Artificial Intelligence and Data Analytics in Financial Services.